madhavkarri/-CarND-AdvancedLaneFinding/README.md

 * Implement Camera Calibration (cell: 2)
   - Camera calibration was performed using provided chess board images
   - Recommended number of images for a good calibration is about 20
-  - However, few of the provided images, images 1,4 and 5, did not fit/match 9X6 pattern
+  - However, few of the provided images, 1, 4 and 5, did not fit/match 9X6 pattern
   - Sequence of steps followed for camera calibration:
     - Convert image to grayscale
     - Find corners of chessboard using cv2 function "findchessboardcorners"
     - Example: find chessboard corners-calibration12.jpg
     ![FindChessboardCorners_TI12](./Writeup_IV/FindChessboardCorners_TI12.jpg)
-    - Create object points in 3d plane and image points.
+    - Create object points (in 3d plane) and image points.
 Image points are corners of the chessboard determined in the previous step
     - Calibrate camera using object points and image points using cv2 function "calibrateCamera"
     - "calibrateCamera" function outputs camera calibration matrix and distortion coefficients
     - The original image can be undistorted using camera calibration matrix and distortion coefficients